-Tapioca is a starch made from the cassava root.
-Also known as manioc or yucca, cassava is cultivated around the world.
+Tapioca is a starch derived from the cassava root.
+While the root looks similar in shape and color to a sweet potato, in its natural form, cassava contains cyanide.
+However, grinding down the root produces a flour or powder used as a thickening agent.
+It may also be produced tapioca into pearls.
+Also known as manioc or yucca, growers cultivate cassava around the world.
 A part of the Euphorbiaceae (spurge) family, this woody shrub is native to South America but is also grown in Asia and Africa.
-Prized for its edible root, which is often ground into a powder or a pearly extract.
-The resulting pearls are called tapioca.

-Once a staple in early American households, tapioca was dehydrated to survive long sea voyages without spoilage and even still have a long shelf life.
-To make a truly homemade tapioca pudding takes planning.
-The pearls must be soaked overnight.
+Once a staple in early American households, tapioca was dehydrated to survive long sea voyages without spoilage.
+In a dehydrated form, tapioca earns an extended shelf life.
+Cooks wanting to make homemade tapioca should plan ahead.
+Tapioca pearls must soak overnight before using them.